 \section{Optimization Algorithms from the Bayesian Learning Rule}

-\subsection{First- and second-order methods by using Gaussian candidates}
+\subsection{First- and Second-Order Methods by using Gaussian Candidates}

-The examples in \cref{sec:examples} demonstrate the key ideas behind our recipe to derive learning algorithms: \begin{enumerate} \item Natural-gradients retrieve essential higher-order information about the loss landscape and assign them to the appropriate natural parameters, \item These choices are both dictated by the entropy of the chosen class $\mathcal{Q}$, which automatically determines the complexity of the derived algorithms. \end{enumerate} These are concisely summarized in the optimality condition of the Bayes objective (derived in \cref{eq:fixed_pt_specific}).
+The examples in \cref{sec:examples} demonstrate the key ideas behind our recipe to derive learning algorithms: \begin{enumerate} \item Natural-gradients retrieve essential higher-order information about the loss landscape and assign them to the appropriate natural parameters, \item Both of these choices are dictated by the entropy of the chosen class $\mathcal{Q}$, which automatically determines the complexity of the derived algorithms. \end{enumerate} These are concisely summarized in the optimality condition of the Bayes objective (derived in \cref{eq:fixed_pt_specific}).

-From this, we can derive as a special case the optimality condition of a non-Bayesian problem over $\barloss(\vparam)$, as in \cref{eq:ERM}.
+From this, we can derive as a special case the optimality condition of a non-Bayesian problem over $\barloss(\vparam)$, given in \cref{eq:ERM}.
 For instance, for Gaussians $\gauss(\vparam|\vm,\vI)$, the entropy is constant.
-Therefore the right hand side in \cref{eq:fixed_pt} goes to zero, giving the condition shown on the left below,
+Therefore the right hand side in \cref{eq:fixed_pt} goes to zero, giving the first equality below,

-The condition can also be derived from a fixed point of the BLR (in \cref{eq:blr_sgd1}).
 The simplifications shown at the right above are respectively obtained by using Bonnet's theorem (\cref{app:bp}) and the delta method (\cref{app:delta}) to finally recover the $1^{\text{st}}$-order optimality condition at a local minimizer $\vparam_*$ of $\barloss(\vparam)$.
 Clearly, the above natural gradient contain the information about the first-order derivative of the loss, to give us an equation that determines the value of the natural parameter $\vm_*$.

-When the complexity of the Gaussian is increased to include the covariance parameters with candidates $\gauss(\vparam|\vm,\vS^{-1})$, the entropy is no more a constant but depends on $\vS$, $\mathcal{H}(q) = -\half\log|2\pi e \vS|$.
+When the complexity of the Gaussian is increased to include the covariance parameters with candidates $\gauss(\vparam|\vm,\vS^{-1})$, the entropy is no more a constant but depends on $\vS$: we have $\mathcal{H}(q) = -\half\log|2\pi e \vS|$.
 The fixed-point of the BLR (in \cref{eq:von_1} now) to yield an additional condition, shown on the left,

 The simplifications at the right are respectively obtained by using Price's theorem (\cref{app:bp}) and the delta method (\cref{app:delta}) to recover the 2$^\text{nd}$-order optimality condition of a local minimizer $\vparam_*$ of $\barloss(\vparam)$, Here, $\succ 0$ denotes the positive-definite condition which follows from $\vS_*\succ 0$.
 The condition above matches the second-order derivatives to the precision matrix $\vS_*$.
 In general, more complex sufficient statistics in $q(\vparam)$ can enable us to retrieve higher-order derivatives of the loss through natural gradients.